Junker (Prussia): Post World War II

-After World War II, during the communist Bodenreform (land reform) of September 1945 in the Soviet Occupation Zone, later East Germany, all private property exceeding an area of 100 ha was expropriated, and then predominantly allocated to 'New Farmers' on condition that they continued farming them.
-As most of these large estates, especially in Brandenburg and Western Pomerania, had belonged to Junkers, the Socialist Unity Party of Germany (SED) promoted their plans with East German President Wilhelm Pieck's slogan Junkerland in Bauernhand!.
-The former owners were accused of war crimes and involvement in the Nazi regime by the Soviet Military Administration and the SED, with many of them being arrested, brutally beaten and interned in NKVD special camps (Speziallager), while their property was plundered and the manor houses demolished.
+After World War II, during the communist land reform of September 1945 in the Soviet Occupation Zone, later East Germany, all private property exceeding 100 ha was expropriated and then allocated to farmers on the condition that they continue farming.
+As most of the large estates, especially in Brandenburg and Western Pomerania, had belonged to Junkers, the Socialist Unity Party of Germany (SED) promoted their plans with East German President Wilhelm Pieck's slogan Junkerland in Bauernhand!
+(Junker land into farmers' hands!).
+The former owners were accused of war crimes and involvement in the Nazi regime by the Soviet Military Administration and the SED, with many of them being arrested, brutally beaten and interned in NKVD special camps, while their property was plundered and the manor houses demolished.
 Some were executed.
-Many women were raped.
-From 1952 these individual farms were pressured by a variety of means to join together as collectives and incorporated into Landwirtschaftliche Produktionsgenossenschaften (LPG) or nationalised as Volkseigene Güter (VEG).

-After German reunification, some Junkers tried to regain their former estates through civil lawsuits, but the German courts have upheld the land reforms and rebuffed claims to full compensation, confirming the legal validity of the terms within the Treaty on the Final Settlement with Respect to Germany (Two Plus Four Agreement) (and incorporated into the Basic Law of the Federal Republic), by which expropriations of land under Soviet occupation were irreversible.
-The last decisive case was the unsuccessful lawsuit of Prince Ernst August of Hanover in September 2006, when the Federal Administrative Court decided that the prince had no right to compensation for the disseized estates of the House of Hanover around Blankenburg Castle in Saxony-Anhalt.
+After German reunification in 1989, some Junkers tried to regain their former estates through civil lawsuits, but German courts upheld the land reforms and rebuffed claims to full compensation, confirming the legal validity of the terms of the Treaty on the Final Settlement with Respect to Germany (Two Plus Four Agreement), by which expropriations of land under Soviet occupation were irreversible.
+The last decisive case was the unsuccessful lawsuit of Prince Ernst August of Hanover in September 2006, when the Federal Administrative Court decided that the prince had no right to compensation for the seized estates of the House of Hanover around Blankenburg Castle in Saxony-Anhalt.
 Other families, however, have quietly purchased or leased back their ancestral homes from the current owners (often the German federal government in its role as trustee).
 A petition for official rehabilitation of the ousted landowners was rejected by the German Bundestag in 2008.

+Use of the term

+"Junker" acquired its current and often pejorative sense during the 19th century disputes over the domestic policies of the German Empire.
+The term was used by sociologists such as Max Weber and was adopted by members of the landed class themselves.
+Chancellor Otto von Bismarck was a noted Junker, although his family hailed from the Altmark region west of the Elbe.
+The term was also applied to President Paul von Hindenburg, who was gifted Neudeck manor in East Prussia, and to the camarilla around him that urged the appointment of Adolf Hitler as chancellor of Germany.
+They were personified by men like Hindenburg's son Oskar and Elard von Oldenburg-Januschau, who played central roles in the Eastern Aid scandal of 1932/33.